JoseRoca/AfxNova/docs/Graphics /GdiPlus Classes/CGpImage Classes.md

 ## <a name="getpalettesize"></a>GetPaletteSize (CGpImage)

-Gets the size, in bytes, of the color palette of this **Image** object.
+Gets the size, in bytes, of the color palette of an **Image** object.

 ```
 FUNCTION GetPaletteSize () AS INT_